-Catering to both seasoned and beginning investors alike, there’s someone on this list for everyone.
+Catering to both seasoned and new investors alike, there’s someone on this list for everyone.
 Whether it is customer service, affordability, or platform versatility, each of these brokers shines in its own way.

 If you’re a seasoned investor, you may never have heard of Ally Invest, but its newness to the scene shouldn’t make you discredit it.

-In 2016, Ally invest bought out TradeKing, and has only recently emerged into the brokerage game.
+In 2016, Ally invest bought out TradeKing and has only recently emerged into the online brokerage game.
 That said, it’s quickly become very clear that everything that was great about TradeKing has only gotten better.

 Ally offers automated portfolio management and forex trading.
 There is no account minimum, commissions on trades are $4.95.

 Are you a frequent investor?